zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 #### Memory
 The VM has 51,200 memory locations, each of which stores a 8-bit value (it can store a total of 50kb).
 The VM has stack, which is a separate data structure.
 The stack has 256 memory locations, each of which stores a 32-bit value (it can store a total of 512b).

+Also, there is a data buffer which has 1024 memory locations, each of which stores a 1-bit value.
+This buffer will store user input.

 ```c++
 typedef uint8_t BYTE;